Non-Toxic Play Mat

 Verification checklist

-• Material: identify whether the mat is EVA, XPE, IXPE, PVC, TPU, cotton, or another build.
+• Material: identify whether the mat is EVA, XPE, IXPE, PVC, 100% EVA printed film surface, cotton, or another build.

 • Report match: confirm whether the document names the product, material, product family, or supplier sample.